 I am investigating the relationships between nature and urban residents' wellbeing.
 Nature is broadly defined as all plants and non-human animals, including wildlife and companion animals.
 The geographical focus is the two most-populous cities of Australia and New Zealand: Auckland, Melbourne, Sydney and Wellington.
 There are three phases of the project, with more detail included below.

 To anyone who has taken part in the project, your participation has made this project possible.
 Thank you.

 More information about each part of the project is included below.

-Surveys are still underway, but after a handful of park visits in Sydney, this word cloud (right) provides an indication of how some people have described how being in the park makes them feel.
+Analysis of surveys is still underway, but after a handful of park visits in Sydney, this word cloud (right) provides an indication of how some people have described how being in the park makes them feel.

 Results are still being analysed, but the researchers are enjoying coding the focus groups as participants shared many thought-provoking stories and posed interesting ideas.

 The anonymous web survey was available for 6 months and open to any adult (18+) residents of the study cities (Auckland, Melbourne, Sydney and Wellington).
 If you completed the survey, thank you!